Water Level Sensors

 The system consists of two units: a submerged sensor and a control box.

 The submerged sensor has three IC's on a PC board, sealed in a PVC pipe case.
-Four stainless-steel screws serve as the level-sensor probes.
+Four brass screws serve as the level-sensor probes.
 A four-wire cable connects the submerged sensor to the control box.

 Schematic